oracle-livelabs/developer/dev-ai-app-dev-retail/ai-exercise/ai-vector-search-challenge.md

     (**Note:** Results may vary.)

+## Conclusion

 **Congratulations, you have successfully completed the AI Vector Search Challenge!**

 You have successfully:

 - Connected to Oracle Database 23ai.
-- Vectorized loan descriptions into embeddings.
+- Vectorized return descriptions into embeddings.
 - Verified the stored data.
-- Built a Similarity Search to match user queries to loans.
+- Built a Similarity Search to match user queries to returns.

-Fixing the code allowed SeerEquites to recommend loans based on meaning, not keywords, using AI Vector Search in Oracle Database 23ai.
+Fixing the code allowed Seer Retail to recommend return based on meaning, not keywords, using AI Vector Search in Oracle Database 23ai.
 You learned to generate embeddings, query vectors, and integrate AI with SQL—skills you can apply to other projects.

 ## Learn More